ryqdev/dev-insights/src/inbox/two-strings.md

 how about trie?

-How about a large file => distributed computing
+How about a large file => distributed computing, map reduce